Annual Meeting FAQ

 Is there Early Bird Registration?
 When does it end?

-Yes, every year WMA offers a limited-release special discounted rate for WMA Members.
-The 2024 Early Bird Member registration rate ended on Friday, July 26th.
+Yes, every year WMA offers a limited-release special discounted rate for WMA, MAA, and MTA Members.
+The 2024 Early Bird Member registration rate goes through Friday, July 26, 2024.

 What are registration options & rates for WMA 2024?